-Meredith Applegate, Program Adviser, Ukraine
+Meredith Applegate, Program Adviser, Sri Lanka and Bangladesh

 For IFES Indonesia, Applegate worked on a broad election portfolio that included a regional network to increase access for and monitor the inclusion of persons with disabilities in the Association of Southeast Asian Nations region.
-She has also worked on short to mid-term assignments on civic education, curriculum development and violence against women, including for United Nations Women in Sierra Leone, the United Nations Development Programme in Moldova and IFES projects in Cambodia, the Dominican Republic, Nepal and Timor-Leste.
+She has also worked on short to mid-term assignments on civic education, curriculum development, good governance, and violence against women, including for United Nations Women in Sierra Leone, the United Nations Development Programme in Moldova and IFES projects in Cambodia, the Dominican Republic, Nepal and Timor-Leste.

 Applegate holds a master’s degree in gender, development and globalization from the London School of Economics and a bachelor’s degree in international relations and English from Northwestern University.